-A Thousand Cranes presents a covid-19 friendly Kamishibai shows: The Great Race! and Milky Way.
-Kamishibai Theatre is a traditional way of telling stories from Japan and both stories are presented by our associate artist, Haruka Kuroda.
+A Thousand Cranes can currently offer two Kamishibai shows: The Great Race! and Milky Way.
+Kamishibai Theatre is a traditional way of telling stories from Japan and both stories are presented by our co-Artistic Director, Haruka Kuroda.

 Tales from Old Japan

 “Mountains are just like people – they have secrets, mysteries and stories to tell”